 * Ask the Lord to save key leaders among the Tuareg who will boldly declare the Gospel.

-* Ask the Lord to raise up strong local churches among the Tahoua Tuareg.
+* Ask the Lord to raise up strong fellowships of believers among the Tahoua Tuareg.

 |Profile Source: Bethany World Prayer Center|